metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `definitions` (Attributes List) Definitions define inline patches.Note: Patches will be applied in the order of the array.Note: Exactly one of Definitions or External must be set. (see [below for nested schema](#nestedatt--spec--patches--definitions))
+- `definitions` (Attributes List) Definitions define inline patches.
+Note: Patches will be applied in the order of the array.
+Note: Exactly one of Definitions or External must be set. (see [below for nested schema](#nestedatt--spec--patches--definitions))
 - `description` (String) Description is a human-readable description of this patch.
-- `enabled_if` (String) EnabledIf is a Go template to be used to calculate if a patch should be enabled.It can reference variables defined in .spec.variables and builtin variables.The patch will be enabled if the template evaluates to 'true', otherwise it willbe disabled.If EnabledIf is not set, the patch will be enabled per default.
+- `enabled_if` (String) EnabledIf is a Go template to be used to calculate if a patch should be enabled.
+It can reference variables defined in .spec.variables and builtin variables.
+The patch will be enabled if the template evaluates to 'true', otherwise it will be disabled.
+If EnabledIf is not set, the patch will be enabled per default.
-- `external` (Attributes) External defines an external patch.Note: Exactly one of Definitions or External must be set. (see [below for nested schema](#nestedatt--spec--patches--external))
+- `external` (Attributes) External defines an external patch.
+Note: Exactly one of Definitions or External must be set. (see [below for nested schema](#nestedatt--spec--patches--external))

 <a id="nestedatt--spec--patches--definitions"></a>
 ### Nested Schema for `spec.patches.definitions`

 Required:

-- `json_patches` (Attributes List) JSONPatches defines the patches which should be applied on the templatesmatching the selector.Note: Patches will be applied in the order of the array. (see [below for nested schema](#nestedatt--spec--patches--definitions--json_patches))
+- `json_patches` (Attributes List) JSONPatches defines the patches which should be applied on the templates matching the selector.
+Note: Patches will be applied in the order of the array. (see [below for nested schema](#nestedatt--spec--patches--definitions--json_patches))
 - `selector` (Attributes) Selector defines on which templates the patch should be applied. (see [below for nested schema](#nestedatt--spec--patches--definitions--selector))

 <a id="nestedatt--spec--patches--definitions--json_patches"></a>